Mohamed Atikuzzaman: Mohammedan SC

 In 2019, Atik joined Mohammedan SC.
 He made his league debut against his former club Arambagh KS, on 14 February 2020.
 However, his first season at the club was hampered, as domestic football in the country was cancelled due to the COVID-19 pandemic.
 The following year, Atik played both in defence and in midfield, under coach Sean Lane.
 He scored two goals in the 2020–21 Federation Cup, one of which came in the quarter-finals against Saif Sporting Club.
 Mohammedan ended up losing the game 6–7 on penalties, as Atik missed their final spot kick.

 On 24 August 2021, he scored his first top-tier league goal, as Mohammedan defeated Muktijoddha Sangsad KC 2–0.
 The same day, Atik was called up to the Bangladesh national team for a 2021 Three Nations Cup in Kyrgyzstan.
 His final year at the club saw him make 21 appearances in the league, his highest in a single season and following the leagues conclusion, Atik was the subject of numerous transfer rumors.

-Sheikh Jama Dhanmondi Club
+Sheikh Jamal Dhanmondi Club

 In December 2019, it was reported that Atik had taken transfer money from both Mohammedan SC, Abahani Limited Dhaka and Sheikh Jamal Dhanmondi Club.
 Following the report, Mohammedan management filed a complaint to the Bangladesh Football Federation.
 Nonetheless, Atik joined Sheikh Jamal for the 2021–22 season, after he declared he would return the money he had taken from the other two clubs.

 He appeared in the 2021 Independence Cup, against both Uttar Baridhara Club and Bashundhara Kings.
 Atik found limited game time in his lone year with the Dhanmondi based club, scoring his first goal, on 17 February 2021, in a league fixture against Rahmatganj MFS.